michaelboyles/website/content/post/dont-sponsor-me.md

 +++
 author = "Michael Boyles"
-title = "Don't Sponsor Me"
+title = "Don't sponsor me"
 date = "2020-10-31"
 description = "There seems to be a growing trend of software developers panhandling for donations.
 Whether it’s via GitHub Sponsors, Patreon or Ko-fi, a culture of entitlement is on the rise.
 Some even expect to be rewarded for their Stack Overflow answers.
 Good luck with that." tags = ["open source"]